 The compounds in dark chocolate reduce LDL (low density lipoprotein – otherwise known as “bad cholesterol”).
 They also support cardiovascular health by lowering the risk of heart attack, stroke and heart failure.

 Researchers have found that chocolate increases blood flow to the brain.

 Studies have revealed that people who ate about 3 ounces of dark chocolate a day for 15 days lowered their insulin resistance significantly.

 Dark chocolate enhances the actions of neurotransmitters in your brain, like serotonin, to help regulate your mood and sleep.

 Good for Teeth

-Dark chocolate contains theobromine, which has been proved to harden tooth enamel and cocoa butter covers teeth with a protective coating, which impedes bacteria growth.
+Dark chocolate contains theobromine, which has been proven to harden tooth enamel.
+It also contains cocoa butter which covers teeth with a protective coating, impeding bacteria growth.

 Improved Gastrointestinal Flora

 Findings published in The Journal of the International Society of Sports Nutrition suggest that a little dark chocolate might boost oxygen availability during fitness training.
 The scientists believe that the success of dark chocolate in this case is that it contains flavonols known as epicatechins, which enhance the release of nitric oxide in the body.

 This Valentine’s Day, don’t hesitate to buy your loved one a box of chocolates – just make sure they are dark chocolates.
 When eaten in moderation, dark chocolate’s anti-inflammatory and antioxidant properties make it a great choice for a treat (after you’ve eaten a meal of healthy protein and good veggies and fruit of course)!